H2CO3/Sparkling/doc/stdlib.md

 This function returns the stack trace, as an array of strings, which are the names of the currently active functions, at the point of execution where it is called.

+The following global symbolic constants are available:

+    array Array

+An array representing the default class of array objects.

+    array String

+An array representing the class of string objects.

+    int getter

+An integer index value, which, when used to index into a class descriptor array, corresponds to the getter method of the class.

+    int setter

+An integer index value, which, when used to index into a class descriptor array, corresponds to the setter method of the class.